Plagiarism Checker

 Why Does Mosaic Plagiarism Happen?

 Mosaic plagiarism rarely has a single cause.
-Understanding why it happens is just as important as knowing what it is.
+Knowing why it happens is as useful as knowing what it is.
+The most common reasons are:

 How to Avoid Mosaic Plagiarism

-• Always cite paraphrased content, no matter how much you changed the wording
+1. Cite every paraphrased idea, no matter how much you changed the wording.

-• Keep a running list of sources as you research so nothing gets missed at the end
+3. Keep a running list of sources as you research so nothing gets missed.

-• If a sentence still feels too close to the original after rewriting, rewrite it again
+4. If a sentence still feels too close after rewriting, rewrite it again.

 Tools That Help Detect Mosaic Plagiarism

-• Turnitin — the institutional standard used by most universities.
-It compares submissions against a large database of academic papers, websites, and publications.
-It is trained to flag not just copied text but also paraphrased and structurally similar content, making it effective at catching mosaic-style writing
+• Turnitin — the institutional standard.
+It compares submissions against a large database and flags paraphrased and structurally similar content.

-• Originality.ai — designed for online content creators and useful for detecting both AI-generated text and closely paraphrased material
+• Originality.ai — aimed at content creators, useful for both AI-generated text and closely paraphrased material.

-• JustDone Plagiarism Checker — a student-facing tool that scans drafts before submission and flags sections that mirror existing sources too closely, including mosaic-style paraphrasing.
-It also detects AI-generated content, making it a practical two-in-one check before submitting to Turnitin
+• JustDone Plagiarism Checker — it scans drafts before submission and flags sections that mirror sources too closely.
+It also works as an AI detector, so one scan covers both originality and AI-generated content before you submit to Turnitin.

-1. Write your draft and paraphrase your sources using JustDone's Paraphraser as a starting point where needed
+1. Draft your work and paraphrase your sources where needed.

-2. Run the draft through JustDone's Plagiarism Checker to identify sections that are too structurally close to existing sources
+2. Run a scan to find sections that are too close to your sources.

-3. Manually rewrite any flagged sections, add missing citations, and insert your own analysis
+3. Rewrite the flagged parts, add missing citations, and add your own analysis.

-4. Run a final check to confirm the problem sections have been resolved
+4. Run a final check to confirm the issues are resolved.

-Mosaic plagiarism and patchwork plagiarism refer to the same academic integrity violation.
-The terms are completely interchangeable and describe identical behavior: borrowing phrases and ideas from multiple sources, making surface-level changes, and presenting the result without citation.
+The terms mosaic and patchwork plagiarism describe the same violation and are interchangeable: borrowing phrases and ideas from several sources, making surface-level changes, and presenting the result without citation.

 In practice: